Photo by National Cancer Institute on Unsplash

 Shocking Medical Malpractice Statistics

 Unfortunately, medical malpractice is a common occurrence.
+Regardless of whether you have to make a claim for erbs palsy because your baby was injured during delivery, or they misdiagnosed an injurythat later caused a life changing event, they happen more than you think.
 To drive home the importance of this article, you need to know the facts and statistics.
 Sometimes, people in positions of authority make the mistake of thinking that it’s easy to pull wool over the eyes of those who are older.

 Note that this is not done in the interest of scaring you but in the interest of educating you.